Neoteroi/BlackSheep-Docs/docs/routing.md

 The `Router` class supports filters for routes and sub-routers.
-In the following example, a web request for the root of the service "/" having a request header "X-Area" == "Test" gets the reply of the `test_home` request handler, without such header the reply of the `home` request handler.
+In the following example, a web request for the root of the service "/" having a request header "X-Area" == "Test" gets the reply of the `test_home` request handler, and without such header the reply of the `home` request handler is returned.

 ```python
 from blacksheep import Application, Router